-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 The death toll stands at 12.

-Cabinet, a body of senior ministers, will make the decision based on four factors:
+Cabinet, a body of senior ministers, made the decision based on four factors:

 1) It's reasonably certain there's no community transmission